Warnings for Blincyto

 Cytokine Release Syndrome

 Cytokine Release Syndrome (CRS), which may be life-threatening or fatal, occurred in patients receiving BLINCYTO.
 The median time to onset of CRS was 2 days after the start of infusion and the median time to resolution of CRS was 5 days among cases that resolved.
 Manifestations of CRS include fever, headache, nausea, asthenia, hypotension, increased alanine aminotransferase (ALT), increased aspartate aminotransferase (AST), increased total bilirubin, and disseminated intravascular coagulation (DIC).
 The manifestations of CRS after treatment with BLINCYTO overlap with those of infusion reactions, capillary leak syndrome (CLS), and hemophagocytic histiocytosis/macrophage activation syndrome (MAS).
-Using all of these terms to define CRS in clinical trials of BLINCYTO, CRS was reported in 15% of patients with relapsed or refractory ALL and in 7% of patients with MRD-positive ALL.
+Using all of these terms to define CRS in clinical trials of BLINCYTO, CRS was reported in 15% of patients with relapsed or refractory ALL, in 7% of patients with MRD-positive ALL, and in 16% of patients receiving BLINCYTO cycles in the consolidation phase of therapy [see ADVERSE REACTIONS].

 Monitor patients for signs or symptoms of these events.
 Advise outpatients on BLINCYTO to contact their healthcare professional for signs and symptoms associated with CRS.
 If severe CRS occurs, interrupt BLINCYTO until CRS resolves.
 Discontinue BLINCYTO permanently if life-threatening CRS occurs.
 Administer corticosteroids for severe or life-threatening CRS [see DOSAGE AND ADMINISTRATION].

-In patients with ALL receiving BLINCYTO in clinical studies, neurological toxicities have occurred in approximately 65% of patients.
-Among patients that experienced a neurologic event, the median time to the first event was within the first 2 weeks of BLINCYTO treatment and the majority of events resolved.
+The incidence of neurologic toxicities in clinical trials was approximately 65% [see ADVERSE REACTIONS].
+Among patients that experienced a neurologic toxicity, the median time to the first event was within the first 2 weeks of BLINCYTO treatment.
 The most common (≥ 10%) manifestations of neurological toxicity were headache, and tremor; the neurological toxicity profile varied by age group [see Use In Specific Populations].
-Grade 3 or higher (severe, life-threatening, or fatal) neurological toxicities following initiation of BLINCYTO administration occurred in approximately 13% of patients and included encephalopathy, convulsions, speech disorders, disturbances in consciousness, confusion and disorientation, and coordination and balance disorders.
+Grade 3 or higher neurological toxicities following initiation of BLINCYTO administration occurred in approximately 13% of patients and included encephalopathy, convulsions, speech disorders, disturbances in consciousness, confusion and disorientation, and coordination and balance disorders.
 Manifestations of neurological toxicity included cranial nerve disorders.
-The majority of neurologic events resolved following interruption of BLINCYTO, but some resulted in treatment discontinuation.
+The majority of neurologic toxicities resolved following interruption of BLINCYTO, but some resulted in treatment discontinuation.

-Monitor patients receiving BLINCYTO for signs and symptoms of neurological toxicities.
+Monitor patients receiving BLINCYTO for signs and symptoms of neurological toxicities, including ICANS.
 Advise outpatients on BLINCYTO to contact their healthcare professional if they develop signs or symptoms of neurological toxicities.
-Interrupt or discontinue BLINCYTO as recommended [see DOSAGE AND ADMINISTRATION].
+Management of neurologic toxicity may require interruption or discontinuation of BLINCYTO as recommended and/or treatment with corticosteroids [see DOSAGE AND ADMINISTRATION].

 Infections

-In patients with ALL receiving BLINCYTO in clinical studies, serious infections such as sepsis, pneumonia, bacteremia, opportunistic infections, and catheter-site infections were observed in approximately 25% of patients, some of which were life-threatening or fatal.
+In patients with ALL receiving BLINCYTO in clinical studies, serious infections such as sepsis, pneumonia, bacteremia, opportunistic infections, and catheter-site infections were observed in approximately 25% of patients, some of which were life-threatening or fatal [see ADVERSE REACTIONS].
 As appropriate, administer prophylactic antibiotics and employ surveillance testing during treatment with BLINCYTO.
 Monitor patients for signs and symptoms of infection and treat appropriately.

 Tumor Lysis Syndrome

-Tumor lysis syndrome (TLS), which may be life-threatening or fatal, has been observed in patients receiving BLINCYTO.
+Tumor lysis syndrome (TLS), which may be life-threatening or fatal, has been observed in patients receiving BLINCYTO [see ADVERSE REACTIONS].
 Appropriate prophylactic measures, including pretreatment nontoxic cytoreduction and on-treatment hydration, should be used for the prevention of TLS during BLINCYTO treatment.
 Monitor for signs or symptoms of TLS.
 Management of these events may require either temporary interruption or discontinuation of BLINCYTO [see DOSAGE AND ADMINISTRATION].

 Neutropenia And Febrile Neutropenia

-Neutropenia and febrile neutropenia, including life-threatening cases, have been observed in patients receiving BLINCYTO.
+Neutropenia and febrile neutropenia, including life-threatening cases, have been observed in patients receiving BLINCYTO [see ADVERSE REACTIONS].
 Monitor laboratory parameters (including, but not limited to, white blood cell count and absolute neutrophil count) during BLINCYTO infusion.
 Interrupt BLINCYTO if prolonged neutropenia occurs.

 Effects On Ability To Drive And Use Machines

-Due to the potential for neurologic events, including seizures, patients receiving BLINCYTO are at risk for loss of consciousness [see Neurological Toxicities].
+Due to the potential for neurologic events, including seizures and ICANS, patients receiving BLINCYTO are at risk for loss of consciousness [see WARNINGS AND PRECAUTIONS].
 Advise patients to refrain from driving and engaging in hazardous occupations or activities such as operating heavy or potentially dangerous machinery while BLINCYTO is being administered.

 Elevated Liver Enzymes

-Treatment with BLINCYTO was associated with transient elevations in liver enzymes.
+Treatment with BLINCYTO was associated with transient elevations in liver enzymes [see ADVERSE REACTIONS].
 In patients with ALL receiving BLINCYTO in clinical studies, the median time to onset of elevated liver enzymes was 3 days.

 The majority of these transient elevations in liver enzymes were observed in the setting of CRS.
 For the events that were observed outside the setting of CRS, the median time to onset was 19 days.
 Grade 3 or greater elevations in liver enzymes occurred in approximately 7% of patients outside the setting of CRS and resulted in treatment discontinuation in less than 1% of patients.